 The department offers three degrees (Economics, Business Economics, Mathematics/Economics) that are all based on the same underlying principles.
 You can find out more details about the Economics and the Business Economics majors on our website or by contacting the Economics undergraduate counselors.
 For information about and advising for the Mathematics/Economics major, it is best to contact the Mathematics undergraduate counselors.
 And here’s an general introduction to economics, and to our courses.

-Finally, we encourage our freshmen to get a jump start on their UCLA course work by enrolling in UCLA’s Summer Sessions courses.
-We offer a variety of introductory classes that are appropriate for freshmen, including Econ 1, 2 and 5.
+We encourage our first-year students to get a jump start on their UCLA course work by enrolling in UCLA’s Summer Sessions courses.
+We offer a variety of introductory classes that are appropriate for first-years, including Econ 1, 2 and 5.

 Transfer students are an important part of our community and the Economics department strives to make the transition to UCLA as smooth as possible.
 The majority of our transfer students hope to graduate in two years, but the short time frame comes with some challenges.
 We are here to help transfer students get off to a good start and to benefit fully from the wide range of academic and co-curricular activities that UCLA has to offer.